Inventsable/snatch/README.md

 ## I get an error saying "File of this same path is in use by the app"

 PPRO is kind of greedy with file access once you import files.
 The panel can and should be removing any files that would share the same name as a new download, but the app may have locked read/write privileges because it's currently reading the file, even if that file is no longer in your project panel.
-This causes an EPERM (permissions) error, it something I can only warn a user about but not manually fix.
+This causes an EPERM (permissions) error, and is something I can only warn a user about but not manually fix.

 ## It isn't working for a certain Youtube link